Citation, DOI, disclosures and article data

 The pubococcygeal line (PCL) is a reference line for the pelvic floor on imaging studies and helps detect and grade pelvic floor prolapse in defecography studies.
-It is defined as a line that joins the inferior border of the symphysis pubis to the final coccygeal joint and it is drawn in a midline sagittal image.
+It is defined as a line that connects the inferior border of the symphysis pubis (anterior margin) to the final coccygeal joint (posterior margin) on a midline sagittal image.

 On the image subjectively assessed as showing the greatest degree of pelvic organ descent, perpendicular lines are drawn from the PCL to the bladder neck, anterior cervical lip or vaginal apex if there has been a hysterectomy, and anterior aspect of the anorectal junction, to assess the degree of descent of the anterior, middle and posterior pelvic compartments respectively.